History of Florence: Classical Florence

 Some historians still assert the existence of a Pre-Roman settlement in Florence, arguing the possibility of an urban center destroyed by Sulla.

 Written history of Florence traditionally begins in 59 BC, when the Romans founded the village for army veterans, and reportedly dedicated it to the god Mars.
 According to some stories, the city was founded for precise political and strategic reasons; in 62 BC, Fiesole (a region in Florence) was a cove for Catilines, and Caesar wanted an outpost nearby to monitor the roads and communications.
-It was originally named Fluentia, owing to the fact that it was built between two rivers, which was later changed to Florentia ("flowering").
+It was originally named Fluentia, as it was built between two rivers, which was later changed to Florentia ("flowering").

 The Romans built ports on the Arno and the Mugnone to create advantageous transport positions; old Florence was on the Via Cassia, forming a wedge controlling the end of the Apennine valley of the Arno and the beginning of the plain that led to the sea in the direction of Pisa.
 In AD 123, a bridge was constructed over the Arno.
 Buildings began to accumulate around the Roman military camp, including an aqueduct (from Monte Morello), a forum (in today's Piazza della Repubblica), spas, the Roman Theatre of Florence, and the Roman Amphitheatre of Florence, while the surrounding land was organized by centuriation.
 A nearby river port allowed trade up to Pisa.
 The outlines of the Roman city are still recognizable in the city's plan, notably the city walls.

 In AD 285, Diocletian established a commander seat in Florence who was responsible for all of Tuscia.
 Eastern merchants (some from the quarter of Oltrarno) brought the cult of Isis, and later Christianity.

 Because Florence rapidly developed over the next several centuries and into the Middle Ages, few monuments from the Roman period remain in Florence today.
 Some of the remaining structures include the thermal complex discovered in the Piazza della Signoria, the amphitheater (or at least its road structure), and artifacts remaining at the Florentine National Archaeological Museum and the Museo di Firenze com'era (English: The Museum of Florence as it Was).